alexisbourdais/ChloroBras/README.md

 - Download and place in the same folder **ChloroBras.nf**, **nextflow.config** and **Tools** (contains script files and reference fasta). `git clone https://github.com/alexisbourdais/ChloroBras/`

-- Place Illumina paired reads to use in **Data/** or select a directory with --readDir.
+- Create a **Data/** folder and place Illumina paired reads to use in it or select a directory with --readDir.
 Sequences should have a structured name like: **xxx_R1.fastq.gz** and **xxx_R2.fastq.gz** but you can change the format with --baseReadName et --formatReadName.

     It is possible to use symbolic links, which can be created with the following command: